 Related Article: How to Classify Independent Contractors vs. Employees

 The W-2 form is a lot like a 1099, but it is used to report wages earned for traditional employees.
 The W-2 also contains information pertaining to taxes withheld (such as Social Security) and compensation outside of wages (such as moving allowances).

 The W-3 form is completed by employers, and summarizes employee wages and tax information from the W-2 form.
 Also known as “Transmittal of Wage and Tax Statements”, it’s sent to the Social Security Administration (SSA) every year at the same time as the W-2.

-Form W-4 is filled out by employees to indicate the number of allowances they want to take.
-The employer uses the form to calculate how much of an employee’s salary is withheld for tax purposes.
+Form W-4 is completed by employees to inform their employer of how much federal income tax to withhold from their paychecks.
+The form asks for details such as the employee’s marital status, number of dependents, and additional income.
+The employer then uses Form W-4 to calculate how much of an employee’s salary is withheld for tax purposes.

 When an employee’s wages are garnished, he or she is forced to forfeit a given portion of the paycheck to a debtor.
 Garnishments are most common for employees who have failed to pay their debts (such as student loans) and for child support payments.

 A high-deductible health plan (HDHP) is a health insurance plan that has lower premiums and higher deductibles than a typical health insurance plan.
 Participating in an HDHP is a requirement for having an HSA.